 Just north of Indianapolis, you can enjoy snow tubing at Kotewwei Run Snow Tubing in Strawtown, IN.
 You don’t need to bring any equipment, just dress warmly and let the tow rope pull you back to the top after you zoom down the groomed hill!

-Tubing is also available at both Paoli Peak and Perfect North.
+Snow tubing is also available at both Paoli Peak and Perfect North.
 Ski one day and enjoy snow tubing in Indiana the next day and you’ve got yourself a lovely Midwest winter weekend getaway!

 Related posts for more winter fun …